applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/iterating-algorithms.md

 iterate their workload for each input row and generate equivalent output in the respective output slots.

-There can be issues if data from multiple input slots need to be combined (e.g. merge channels into RGB).
+There can be issues if data from multiple input slots need to be combined (e.g. merge channels into RGB, see [user documentation](/documentation/data_flow#handling-multiple-inputs)).
 [ACAQAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQAlgorithm.html) has no capabilities to help with such cases.

 A solution can be [ACAQIteratingAlgorithm](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQIteratingAlgorithm.html) that uses the annotation attached during processing to find data rows that belong to the same data set.
 The implementation creates [ACAQDataInterface](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQDataInterface.html) instances that represent one data set iteration.